ZillianGroup/zweb-builder-backend/docs/ZWEB_Builder_Backend_System_Design.md

-# illa-builder-backend System Design
+# zweb-builder-backend System Design

 ## Overview

-`illa-builder-backend` provides the backend APIs and services for the [illa-builder](https://github.com/illacloud/illa-builder).
+`zweb-builder-backend` provides the backend APIs and services for the [zweb-builder](https://github.com/zilliangroup/zweb-builder).
 It is responsible for:

 - Managing app state